California Club

 The California Club is an invitation-only private club established in 1888, based in Los Angeles, California.

 According to the Los Angeles Times, "The people who run Los Angeles belong to the Jonathan Club; the people who own Los Angeles belong to the California Club."
-The California Club maintains a mandatory requirement that all new member candidates wishing to gain entry must receive invitations from no less than six existing club members, pass a series of interviews by the club's membership committee, and undergo additional background and reference checks in order to obtain admission.

 In April 2005, the club was ranked #13 in the "Centrality Rankings" by UC Santa Cruz sociologist G. William Domhoff in his research about social clubs, policy-planning groups, corporations, and ruling-class cohesiveness.

 The club is also ranked as the third most exclusive private club in the United States.

 Organizational history

 The California Club was incorporated on December 24, 1888.
 The first organizational meeting was held September 24, 1887, with N.C.
 Coleman as chairman and H.T.
 DeWilson as secretary.

 "The constitution and bylaws of the Union Social Club, of San Francisco, was reported and accepted without any change by the body of gentlemen assembled.
 There was considerable discussion on the ... name of the club, and ... it was decided to call it the California Club, of Los Angeles.
 The section in the bylaws granting army and navy officers all the privileges of members upon half-rate caused considerable feeling among the members.
 Four votes were taken on the question, and at last it was decided to allow the bylaws to read as they have for twenty-five years in the Union Club."

 The club's first location was in the second-floor rooms over the Tally-Ho Stables on the northwest corner of First and Fort (Broadway) streets, where the Los Angeles County Law Library now stands.
 It moved to the Wilcox Building on the southeast corner of Second and Spring streets in 1895, occupying the two top floors, the fourth and fifth.
 The building was the first in Los Angeles to have two elevators—one for the public and the other for members.
 The men's dining room, reading room, bar and lounge were on the top floor.
 On the floor below was the ladies' dining room.